 Purified water is one of the most important survival necessities.
 That doesn’t just mean water which has been made clear, because water can be clear but still unclean.

-If you’re looking for a ready-to-use filtration system, check out my pick on Amazon.
+If you’re looking for a ready-to-use filtration system, check out my pick at Amazon.